Penstemon gracilis: Range and habitat

 Slender penstemons are native to central and western Canada, the north-central United States, and the eastern edge of the Rocky Mountains to northern New Mexico.
 In Canada they reach the south-westernmost part of Ontario and extend westwards to Alberta and the northeast of British Columbia.
 In the United States isolated occurrences are recorded in Lake County, Indiana and Kane County, Illinois.
 However, according to the Flora of North America the Indiana population is a human introduction.
 The single report of the species in Michigan is in Dickinson County, in the Upper Peninsula.
 To the west it becomes more common, being reported in approximately the western half of Wisconsin, most of Minnesota, and both the Dakotas.
 It is only in northwest Iowa and is more common in the northern counties of Nebraska.
 Almost all the occurrences in Montana are in the east with the exception of Sanders County in the far west of the state.
 Most of the range is in the northeast of Wyoming and the occurrences in Colorado are at lower elevations in the eastern Rocky Mountains.
 It reaches its southern limits in northern New Mexico where it is found occasionally in the lower mountains in the North East.
 It can be found at elevations of 300 to 2100 m.

 It is primary a species of the northern Great Plains and grows in tallgrass, mixed grass, and shortgrass prairies.
 Slender penstemon also grows in the foothills of the Rocky Mountains and in open woods in Canada.
 It generally grows in areas with sandy or gravelly soils.

 Ecology

-In a study of changing bloom dates due to climate change lilac penstemon was one of just ten species out of more than 120 studied from northern Great Plains that maintained a consistant flowering date despite warmer temperatures.
+In a study of changing bloom dates due to climate change lilac penstemon was one of just ten species out of more than 120 studied from northern Great Plains that maintained a consistent flowering date despite warmer temperatures.
 In fact it bloomed an average of two days earlier in 2007–2010 than its average in 1910–1961.